 There is a reason your potential employer is looking to hire you; you are talented.
 Start with your current comp, and think how it might scale in the future.
 Too often, clients assume best-case scenarios regarding equity at startups, and thus end up disappointed when they are diluted or exit events are delayed.
 As one of our clients suggested, “Unless you are REALLY sure you want to be there for 3-4 years, discount your options to zero.”

 If you’re currently making $150K/year in total comp, make sure your startup comp package is somehow comparable to that number.
 True startups will likely provide more of your comp in equity vs. cash and benefits (which can be a good thing – see below).
 However, you deserve to do extra diligence that equity will actually fill whatever cash gap you’re expected to swallow in the short-term.
 If your comp package falls significantly short, or you get pushback from your potential employer, it may be a sign that they won’t value you at your true market value.

 Most startups hire after seed funding or Series A, when they have more cash to hire.
 Ask for relevant terms of their last fundraising, such as contractual dilution protection, implied valuation, and terms related to exit timetables.
-If they won’t share, take any equity valuation with a grain of salt (i.e. zero).
+If they don’t share that information, assume that the equity value is zero.
 And make sure that vesting schedule fits where you are in life (spouses, kids, exploring other careers, etc.).

 2a) Compare your risk with others

 Related to knowing your company’s stage of funding is to compare your risk profile with others.
 Are you one of the first five employees?
 If so, your risk of joining, and likely contributions to the company, rival those of co-founders.
 While co-founders will (and should) get a premium for the idea, should that premium be 20-30x?